History of the Mamluk Sultanate: Reign of Qaytbay

 Mamluk Sultan Qaytbay (r.1468-1496, here "Mag Caitbeivs Cairi Svltan", "The great Caitbeius, Sultan of Cairo") by Florentine painter Cristofano dell'Altissimo (16th century), Galleria degli Uffizi.

 Khushqadam died on 9 October 1467 and the mamluk emirs initially installed Yalbay al-Mu'ayyadi as his successor.
 After two months he was replaced by Timurbugha al-Zahiri.
 Timurbugha was deposed in turn on 31 January 1468, but voluntarily consented to the accession of his second in command, Qaytbay.
 Qaytbay was a Circassian purchased in 1435 or 1436 by a slave merchant, then recruited by Barsbay's agents in Cairo, and manumitted by Jaqmaq.
 Under Inal and Khushqadam, he rose through the ranks.
 Timurbugha, during his brief rule, appointed him as his atabeg.
 After he was installed as sultan, Qaytbay granted Timurbugha's request to retire peacefully in Damietta.
 Qaytbay's 28-year-long reign, the second longest in Mamluk history after al-Nasir Muhammad, was marked by relative stability and prosperity.
 Historical sources present a sultan whose character was markedly different from other Mamluk rulers.
 Notably, he disliked engaging in conspiracy, even though this had been a hallmark of Mamluk politics.
-He had a reputation for being even-handed and treating his colleagues and subordinates fairly, examplified by his magnanimous treatment of the deposed Timurbugha.
+He had a reputation for being even-handed and treating his colleagues and subordinates fairly, exemplified by his magnanimous treatment of the deposed Timurbugha.
 These traits seem to have kept internal tensions and conspiracies at bay throughout his reign.
 While the Mamluk practices of confiscation, extortion, and bribery continued in fiscal matters, under Qaytbay they were practiced in a more systematic way that allowed individuals and institutions to function within a more predictable environment.
 His engagement with the civil bureaucracy and the ulema (Islamic jurists and scholars) appeared to reflect a genuine commitment to Sunni Islamic law.
 He was one of the most prolific Mamluk patrons of architecture, second only to al-Nasir Muhammad, and his patronage of religious and civic buildings extended to the provinces beyond Cairo.
 Nonetheless, Qaytbay operated in an environment of recurring plague epidemics that underpinned a general population decline.
 Agriculture suffered, the treasury was often stretched thin, and by the end of his reign the economy was still weak.